-6.5.2 Regional and Site-Scale Flow Model
+6.5.2.
+Regional and Site-Scale Flow Model

 During FY 2017 DOE completed a project to construct and calibrate a regional-scale groundwater flow model that encompasses ORR and adjacent areas.
 The regional model provides an underlying framework to support creation of smaller, site-scale groundwater flow models for use in planning and monitoring effectiveness of future cleanup decisions and actions.
-During FY 2019 DOE developed more refined groundwater flow models for the ORNL site to support the Bethel Valley Final Groundwater Record of Decision Remedial Investigation Work Plan, which will be published during FY 2020.
+During FY 2020 DOE developed more refined groundwater flow models for the ORNL site to support the Phased Groundwater Remedial Investigation Work Plan for the Bethel Valley Final Groundwater Record of Decision (DOE 2021b).
 The new models can be used for evaluating groundwater contaminant migration in the vicinity of Bethel and Melton Valleys.

-6.6 Food
+6.6.
+Food

-Food sources are analyzed to evaluate potential radiation doses to consumers of local food crops, fish, and harvested game and to monitor trends in environmental contamination and possible long-term accumulation of radionuclides.
-Samples of hay, vegetables, milk, fish, deer, Canada geese, and turkeys are usually collected every year from areas that could be affected by activities on the reservation and from off-site reference locations.
-Milk was not collected in 2019 because the dairy that had supplied milk samples went out of business in 2016.
-The areas identified as potential areas of impact from DOE activities will be checked during 2020 for dairy operations.
+Food sources are analyzed to evaluate potential radiation doses to consumers of local food crops, fish, and harvested game and to monitor trends in environmental contamination and possible longterm accumulation of radionuclides.
+Samples of hay, vegetables, milk, fish, deer, Canada geese, and turkeys are usually collected every year from areas that could be affected by activities on the reservation and from off-sitereference locations.
+Milk was not collected in 2020 because no dairies in potential ORR deposition areas were located.
+Surveys are conducted annually to determine if any dairies are operating in areas of interest.

-The wildlife administrative release limits associated with deer, turkey, and geese harvested on ORR are conservative and were established based on the "as low as reasonably achievable" (ALARA) principle to ensure that doses to consumers are managed at levels well below regulatory dose thresholds.
-The ALARA concept is not a dose limit but rather a philosophy that has the objective of maintaining exposures to workers, members of the public, and the environment below regulatory limits and as low as can be reasonably achieved.
-An administrative release limit of 5 pCi/g 137Cs is based on the assumption that one person consumes all of the meat from a maximum-weight deer, goose, or turkey.
+The wildlife administrative release limits associated with deer, turkey, and geese harvested on ORR are conservative and were established based on the "as low as reasonably achievable" principle to ensure that doses to consumers are managed at levels well below regulatory dose thresholds.
+The as-low-as-reasonably-achievable concept is not a dose limit but rather a philosophy that has the objective of maintaining exposures to workers, members of the public, and the environment below regulatory limits and as low as can be reasonably achieved.
+An administrative release limit of 5 pCi/g $^{137}$ Cs is based on the assumption that one person consumes all of the meat from a maximum-weight deer, goose, or turkey.
 This limit ensures that members of the public who harvest wildlife on the reservation will not receive significant radionuclide doses from that consumption pathway.
-In addition, a conservative administrative limit of 1.5 times background for gross beta activity has been established, a threshold that is near the detection limit for field measurements of ^{89/90}Sr in deer leg bone.
+In addition, a conservative administrative limit of 1.5 times background for gross beta activity has been established, a threshold that is near the detection limit for field measurements of 89/90Sr in deer leg bone.

-6.6.1 Hay
+6.6.1.
+Hay